 - For a continuous (LP, QP, SOCP) model, use the Simplex algorithm (Method=1 or 0), which requires less memory than the Barrier or concurrent algorithms.

 - For a MIP that requires a large number of nodes, use node files, which are specially designed for optimization; they are more efficient than general-purpose virtual memory from the operating system.
-To use node files, set the NodeFileStart parameter.
+To use node files, set the NodeFileStart parameter to, e.g., 0.5, so that nodes in the B&B tree are compressed and written to disk.
 Note: NodefileStart has no effect for continuous models or for MIP models that solve at or near the root node.

-- Try decreasing the Threads parameter, since its default behavior uses all cores in the computer.
+- Try decreasing the Threads parameter, since the default is to use all cores in the computer.

 - Try Gurobi Compute Server or Gurobi Cloud to offload the computing to another machine that has more memory.